layerswap/motherfuckinglandingpage/README.md

 ### And guess what, motherfucker:

 *   Shit’s _fucking_ fast;
-*   It costs less than your stupid morning moccachino.
+*   It costs less than your stupid morning mochaccino.

 ### And as the saying goes...